-Statewide, Connecticut's small businesses constitute a whopping 97% of employers, and together they employ nearly half the private-sector workforce.
-I'd like to direct small businesses in my district to a variety of resources to help them help our economy grow.
+Connecticut's small businesses constitute 97% of employers and together employ nearly half the private-sector workforce.
+We have a variety of resources available in the Fourth District to help our small businesses and to help our economy grow.

 SBIR and STTR

 The SBA adminsters two programs, called Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR), which award about $2 billion annually to small high-tech businesses.
 Both are focused on supporting research and development of new technologies; SBIR awards funding to small businesses alone, while STTR funds R&D partnerships between small firms and colleges or universities.
 Eleven federal agencies and departments participate, including the Department of Defense, the EPA, and the Department of Energy.

 The System for Award Management (SAM.gov) is an official website of the U.S. Government.
 There is no cost to use SAM.gov.
 You can use this site to:

 - Register to do business with the U.S. Government